 ISADORA – “Visions” (London, England via Los Angeles & New Jersey, USA)

 RIYL: Grimes, Lorde, Mallrat

 ISADORA has released a new track titled “Visions”.
-The now London based artist has been able to work through her personal struggles via songwriting.
-“Visions” is a mantra for those out there that just aren’t quite sure what’s next as her lyrics proclaim: “I got visions, Man, but not a single plan”.
+The now London-based artist has been able to work through her personal struggles via songwriting.
+“Visions” is a mantra for those out there who just aren’t quite sure what’s next as her lyrics proclaim: “I got visions, Man, but not a single plan”.

 The track is bass heavy yet one that makes you want to move.
 It’s upbeat and addicting as the lyrics cover ISADORA’s struggles with anxiety and depression.

 She shares a bit about her journey so far as an artist: “As soon as I began writing songs, I felt like I had found something that could get me out of bed in the morning, something to look forward to, even though I was struggling with my own mental health.
 “Ironically enough, as soon as I discovered that songwriting could be an effective tool in dealing with my depression, I was thrown into an absolutely soul-sucking world that felt to me like one big ‘battle royale’.
 I moved to a new city on my own, and witnessed firsthand so many young aspiring songwriters and artists being chewed up by this machine.
 It felt like everyone was competing, and where most would “fail”, a select few would “succeed” and obtain commercial success.
 I didn’t have the spirit for it, my self confidence was battered, so I became a recluse.
 I stayed in my bedroom all day and wrote and produced this EP instead.”